Jordan-Trimarchi/BuskTilDawn/README.md

 Here is the public version of [Busk 'til Dawn](https://gentle-ocean-96036.herokuapp.com/)

 ## Roadmap
 On page load, you will see the interactive map set to the default location for your area.
-In the case, Denver.
+In this case, Denver.
 You will also see the calendar of events within 30miles that will take place over the next 24hrs.
 If you attempt to add an event when not logged in, you will receive a notification instructing you to login in order to add events.

 ![altText](./readme-images/1.png)

-Curious about a specific performers performances?
-Click any of the heading and the calendar view will sort accordingly by performer name, time, performance genre, or distance.
+Curious about a specific performer's performances?
+Click any of the headings and the calendar view will sort accordingly by performer name, time, performance genre, or distance.

 ![altText](./readme-images/2.png)